 This article will show you how to monitor CPU temperatures in Linux.
-The title mentions AMD processors but this will work for Intel as well.
-There are two useful tools that work for all processors and almost all distributions of Linux.
+Although the title mentions AMD processors, this will work for Intel as well.
+Two useful tools work for all processors and almost all Linux distributions.

 What each sensor name means;